pivotal/docs-tap/app-sso/how-to-guides/getting-started.hbs.md

 ## <a id="deploy"></a> Deploy an application with Application Single Sign-On

-This topic tells you how to deploy a minimal Kubernetes application that is protected by Application Single Sign-On (commonly called AppSSO) by using the credentials that [tanzu service class-claim](#claim-credentials) creates.
+This section tells you how to deploy a minimal Kubernetes application that is protected by Application Single Sign-On (commonly called AppSSO) by using the credentials that [tanzu service class-claim](#claim-credentials) creates.